 - pay a fee to receive a payment or service

 How people can protect themselves from scams

-Anyone who is unsure about who is contacting them, or suspects that an email, phone call, SMS or Facebook message might be a scam, should not give out any personal information or follow any instructions.
+Scams are becoming more sophisticated so it’s important to take the right steps to protect yourself.
+If someone is unsure about who is contacting them, or suspects that an email, phone call, SMS or Facebook message might be a scam, they should not give out any personal information or follow any instructions.